robbatr0n/robbarton.dev/content/projects/protein_sequence_aligner.md

 slug: protein-sequence-aligner
 ---

-a web app built using React and Javascript that aligns sequences of proteins.
+A web app built using React and Javascript that aligns sequences of proteins.

 A sequence alignment is a way of arranging the primary sequences of a protein to identify regions of similarity that may be a consequence of functional, structural, or evolutionary relationships between the sequences.